aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/keyframe/_index.md

 public class KeyFrame
 ```

 A key frame is mainly defined by a time and a value, for some interpolation types, tangent/tension/bias/continuity is also used by calculating the final sampled value.
-Sampled values in a non-key-frame time position is interpolated by key-frames between the previous and next key-frames Value before/after the first/last key-frame are calculated by the com.aspose.threed.Extrapolation class.
+Sampled values in a non-key-frame time position is interpolated by key-frames between the previous and next key-frames Value before/after the first/last key-frame are calculated by the [Extrapolation](../../com.aspose.threed/extrapolation) class.
 ## Constructors

 | Constructor | Description |